 Animals love and crave attention but it’s nice to have a safe place for them to be contained when guests drop by.
 Here, a custom crate is nestled against a window bench near the kitchen table.
 Spindle doors not only allow much needed airflow, they provide a visual connection to those nearby.

 This arched niche is big enough for two.
-Custom cushions can be fabricated from fast dry foam and outdoor fabrics for easy cleaning.
+Custom cushions can be fabricated from dry foam and outdoor fabrics for easy cleaning.

 Out of sight, out of mind?
 We love our feline friends, but decorating obsessed humans despise the dreaded litter box.
 This blogger repurposed a vintage chest into a hidden space with an idea and a sharp saw.
 The drawer boxes were removed and the drawer fronts were attached and hinged.
 A pet door was placed on the side.

 Similar to the cat cut-out in Built-ins For Pets, this mudroom laundry room combo has a double door entry with mat (to catch the litter before it hits the wood floors).
 The litter box is most likely behind door #1 (to the right) and in the dead corner space.

 A modern cat cut-out graces this pair of cabinet doors.
 Notice these two examples extend to the bottom from the door as well (no frame).